decentraland/documentation/content/creator/sdk7/web-editor/web-editor.md

 To build something to deploy to LAND parcels you own, make sure the shape of the scene matches the shape of where you want it deployed.

 {{< hint warning >}}
 📔 Note: The scene creation flow currently only supports rectangular-shaped scenes.
-You can edit the scene shape from the editor scene panel by selecting the parcels you want to occupy.
 {{< /hint >}}

 #### Add items